 Retargeting tracks them while they are going through the research process.
 A gentle reminder that you offer the products to help them with their needs.

 Take Bevilles Jewellery.
 Our search campaign with them using commerce and retargeted ads had a 72% increase in paid search conversion rates with a decrease of 75% in the average cost per click for their campaign.

 Carefully consider what digital type works best for your company and products.
-Each type has their place in the market today.
+Each type has its place in the market today.

 It comes down to the most effective method of reaching your target market.
 Whether that is through a concept, content, or commerce ad is up to you.

 Your business probably would benefit from having a mix of all three different ads in your marketing mix.
 That way, you can test which ads have the greatest impact on your prospects decision-making process.